 The world of immigration law moves quickly, especially here in Canada.
-The Liberal government has made it part of their mandate to make it easier to move to Canada, and this includes recent changes to the Express Entry system.
+The Liberal government has made it part of their mandate to make it easier to immigrate to Canada through the Express Entry program, this includes recent changes to the Express Entry system.

 After November 19, 2016, Canada changed the educational requirements, occupational requirements and application process to qualify for the Express Entry pool.

-“We have committed to doing more to attract highly skilled immigrants to come to Canada and become permanent residents, because this is important to build our economy and strengthen our society,” said John McCallum, Minister of Immigration, Refugees and Citizenship.
+“We have committed to doing more to attract highly skilled immigrants to come to Canada and become permanent residents, because this is important to build our economy and strengthen our society,” said John McCallum, Minister of the Immigration, Refugees and Citizenship (IRCC).

 “I am confident that the changes to Express Entry will be one of the many positive outcomes of the changes we will be bringing to our immigration system.”